nbryder/discordr/README.md

 The goal of discordr is to ease the sending of messages from R sessions to discord servers.
-Current implementations allow for messages, embeds and files to be send.
+Current implementations allow for messages, embeds and files to be sent.

 ## Installation